 To Sum Up

-Upgrading your unboxing experience doesn’t have to take tons of effort, or budget; it can be as simple as adding a thank-you note and as complex as custom-designing your box.
-The bottom line is whatever element you decide to upgrade or add, make sure it talks your shoppers’ language.
-Take a step back and look at the packaging as whole: start with the box, and then look at the layout, the placement of the products, the inserts and the fillers.
+Upgrading your unboxing experience doesn’t have to take tons of effort or budget; it can be as simple as adding a thank-you note and as complex as custom-designing your box.
+The bottom line is whatever element you decide to upgrade or add, make sure it talks to your shoppers’ language.
+Take a step back and look at the packaging as a whole – start with the box, and then look at the layout, the placement of the products, the inserts, and the fillers.

 Nicole is a content writer at StoreYa with over sixteen years experience and flair for storytelling.
 She runs on a healthy dose of caffeine and enthusiasm.
 When she's not researching the next content trend or creating informative small business content, she's an avid beachgoer, coffee shop junkie and hangs out on LinkedIn.